bttv-android/bttv/architecture.md

 [![diagram][source-img]][source-img]

 In order to compile `javac` needs the call signature of every method we call in our code (`source/bttv`).
 So if we want to call methods which we have not written, like `Log.d()` in `android.util` we need to mock them.
-As the compiled references have to be the same as in the android application the source direcotry is spammed with packages that really only contain mocks.
+As the compiled references have to be the same as in the android application the source directory is spammed with packages that really only contain mocks.